A publicly-funded mental-heath care system would serve “the many,” whereas a two-tiered, semi-private system only compounds division.Tweet

 “John, what are you talking about?
-How do you know that human suffering, will eventually reach the doorsteps of the advantage?”
-While the answer is simply in a way, it is nonetheless, a long-winded one; one that I am happy to try and answer.
-It should be said, that this is my perspective on the issue, and should be read with this in mind.
+How do you know that human suffering will eventually reach the doorsteps of the advantaged?”
+While the answer is simple in a way, it is nonetheless a long-winded one – and one that I am happy to try and answer.
+Keep in mind – this is my perspective on the issue, and it should be read with this in mind.

-Since I am a mental health writer, suffer and published author, I will use the mental health care system to illustrate my point.
-Firstly, I want to say; I detest any form of inequality and have made it my mission to highlight where we need to do better, regardless of colour, gender, sexual orientation, etc. I strongly believe that, If we are to make it a better world, we must be brave enough to talk about even the most challenging of societal issues.
+Since I am a mental-health writer, suffer and published author, I will use the mental-health care system to illustrate my point.
+Firstly, I want to say: I detest any form of inequality and have made it my mission to highlight where we need to do better, regardless of colour, gender, sexual orientation, etc. I strongly believe that if we are to make this a better world, we must be brave enough to talk about even the most challenging of societal issues.

 Now, let’s move onward, so I can show you where I am coming from.
-In Canada, we have a public health care system, and while it has served Canadians well overall, it is, however, far from 100% publicly funded.
-Take the mental health sector; its best described as a two tiered mental health care system.
+In Canada, we have a public health-care system, and while it has served Canadians well overall, it is far from 100% publicly funded.
+Take the mental-health sector: it’s best described as a two-tiered mental health care system.

 Why?
-Sadly, it is sort of funded by the taxpayer; by that I mean, it’s poorly funded by government.
-A good example is when people are turned away from psych wards because there simply isn’t any beds.
-When someone comes in and says they are suicidal and are in crisis, they damn well better get the help they need; I mean, if the ER is full, they never turn away people having a stroke or heart attack.
+Because it is, sort of, funded by the taxpayer.
+By that I mean, it’s poorly-funded by government.
+A good example is when people are turned away from psych wards because there simply aren’t any beds.
+When someone comes in and says they are suicidal and are in crisis, they damn well better get the help they need.
+I mean, if the ER is full, they never turn away people having a stroke or heart attack.
 Am I right?

 Therefore, it’s both morally and ethically wrong to tell someone that they can’t be helped.
 At least in my view.

-Remember when I said the mental health care system is underfunded?
-Well, I guess its viewed as ok because we have a really robust, private mental health services here.
-That should solve the problem, right???
-Wrong, In fact, I feel that it only creates more suffering; more pain and yes, great levels of division.
-It’s the old case of the haves VRS the have-nots.
-Sorry, but in my view this unacceptable.
+Remember when I said the mental-health care system is underfunded?
+Well, I guess it’s viewed as okay because we have a really robust, private mental-health service here.
+That should solve the problem, right?
+Wrong.
+In fact, I feel that it only creates more suffering – more pain and yes, great levels of division.
+It’s the old case of the haves vs the have-nots.
+Sorry, but in my view this is unacceptable.

 A convo between me and an administrative assistant – Private mental health service.

-And how else could the less fortunate afford such an essential service? the short answer is, they can’t.
-But isn’t this what the publicly funded system is for?
-Well, yes, except, the number of mental health professionals to be able to run it, just aren’t there.
-Sure there are psychiatrists, psychologist and counsellors working in the system; but nowhere near enough.
+And how else could the less fortunate afford such an essential service?
+The short answer is, they can’t.
+But isn’t this what the publicly-funded system is for?
+Well, yes, except the number of mental-health professionals to be able to run it, just aren’t there.
+Sure, there are psychiatrists, psychologists and counsellors working in the system, but nowhere near enough.
 Therefore, people wait and wait and wait some more.
-Here’s a novel idea, amalgamate all the mental health care professionals into a federally funded publicly funded mental health care system
+Here’s a novel idea: amalgamate all the mental-health care professionals into a federally-funded publicly-funded mental health-care system

 Waiting months for care is simply unacceptable, especially when one is suffering from a mental health crisis.
-How is waiting for services when one is critical helping?
+How is waiting for services, when one is critical, helping?
 Furthermore, I’m concerned that such a private/public setup only adds animosity and thus more stress for those who are left behind by both.
-Perhaps the hardest question to ask is; “why are some viewed as worthy whist others are not?
-No money? :You’ll have to figure out how to survive on your own till we can get to you.”
+Perhaps the hardest question to ask is: “Why are some viewed as worthy while others are not?
+No money?
+“You’ll have to figure out how to survive on your own till we can get to you.”

 The size of one’s bank account should not factor into one’s need for life and death assistance.Jonathan Arenburg – The Road To Mental Wellness

-We are one nation, that’s why social systems are invented; for the greater good; not for the few who can afford to pay, As far as I am concerned, this is the very definition of division.
-Ones again, it’s the wealthy vs the poor.
+We are one nation.
+That’s why social systems are invented: for the greater good, not for the few who can afford to pay, As far as I am concerned, this is the very definition of division.
+Once again, it’s the wealthy vs the poor.
 Perhaps the most troubling?
 The more disadvantaged one is, the less likely they will even try to access help.

 A deeper look

-According to the Mental Health Commission of Canada, (report) mental health cost 50 billion a year in economic losses each year in Canada, a number that can be reduced with the right amount of public funding and resources.
+According to the Mental Health Commission of Canada, (report) mental health costs $50 billion a year in economic losses each year in Canada, a number that can be reduced with the right amount of public funding and resources.

-As far as I am concerned, a social initiative like a robust publicly funded mental heath care system will go a long way to unify us as one nation.
+As far as I am concerned, a social initiative like a robust publicly-funded mental-health care system will go a long way to unify us as one nation.
 Is it the answer to all our woes?
 No, but the needs of everyone as the priority will go a long way in helping, no matter how far down the disparity ladder one sits.
 We really are stronger together.